sarah-n-wright/Network_Evaluation_Tools/ExampleUsage/AF_AlphaFold.README.md

 It is recommended to install `localcolabfold` in a separate environment from `neteval`.

-All example code below is intended to be run from the base directory of `Network_Evaluation_Tools/`
+All example code below is intended to be run from the base directory of `Network_Evaluation_Tools/`.
+All python scripts should be installed automatically in bin/ after installaion via PyPi.

 ## Step 1: Download protein sequences
 Environment: `neteval`